ganeti/ganeti/man/gnt-instance.rst

 option.
 The option ``--no-wait-for-sync`` can be used when converting to the ``drbd`` template in order to make the instance available for startup before DRBD has finished resyncing.

+The ``-m (--runtime-memory)`` option will change an instance's runtime memory to the given size (in MB if a different suffix is not specified), by ballooning it up or down to the new value.

 The ``--disk add:size=``*SIZE* option adds a disk to the instance.
 The optional ``vg=``*VG* option specifies LVM volume group other than